John of Lancaster, Duke of Bedford: Early life

-Acquisitions, knighted, and titles
+Acquisitions, knighthood, and titles

 After his father's accession to the throne of England as Henry IV in 1399, John began to accumulate lands and lucrative offices.
-He was knighted on 12 October 1399 at his father's coronation, and made a Knight of the Garter in 1400.
+He was knighted on 12 October 1399 on the eve of his father's coronation, and made a Knight of the Garter by 1402.
 He was appointed master of the mews and falcons in 1402, Constable of England in 1403 and Warden of the East March from 1403 to 1414.
 He was created Earl of Kendal, Earl of Richmond and Duke of Bedford in 1414 by his brother, King Henry V.

 Warden of the East March

 John gained his early experiences in warfare when he undertook the office of warden of the east marches of Scotland in 1404; he was fairly successful in this command.
-By the middle of 1404, his pay was in arrear, his troops were mutinous, he was in a disaffected country, and was engaged in constant hostilities.
+By the middle of 1404, his pay was in arrears, his troops were mutinous, he was in a disaffected country, and was engaged in constant hostilities.
 With the little pay that was sent to him, John borrowed money from Lord Furnival and used revenues from a grant of castles belonging to Henry Percy to maintain his forces.

-In 1405, he wrote to inform the council of the revolt of Lord Bardolf, joined the Ralph Neville, 1st Earl of Westmorland, warden of the west marches, and met the Archbishop Richard Scrope and the other rebels on Shipton Moor.
+In 1405, he wrote to inform the council of the revolt of Lord Bardolf, joined Ralph Neville, 1st Earl of Westmorland, the warden of the west marches, and met the Archbishop Richard Scrope and the other rebels on Shipton Moor.
 He received grants of the castles of the Earl of Northumberland.
 In April 1408, and again in April 1411, he was appointed to treat with the Scots.
 During the rest of his father's reign, which ended in March 1413, he continued to hold his command in the north, fortifying Berwick and keeping peace as far as he was able in the east marches.
 Like his eldest brother, he seems to have been under the influence of the Beauforts, and acted cordially with the Earl of Westmoreland.
 He held the command until September 1414.